Venn2336/HiMed-RL/README.md

 ## 👋 Introduction
 Automatic Medical Report Generation (MRG) holds great promise for alleviating the documentation burden on doctors.
 However, while current methods can produce fluent sentences, they often fail to meet clinical standards of factual accuracy and logical consistency.

 To bridge this gap, we proposed **HiMed-RL**.
-It moves beyond simple N-gram text matching by deconstructing reward learning into three synergistic levels[cite: 12]:
+It moves beyond simple N-gram text matching by deconstructing reward learning into three synergistic levels:

 1.  **Token-level:** Ensures linguistic fluency and readability.
 2.  **Concept-level:** Enforces factual grounding by aligning key medical terms with expert knowledge.